 2:00 p.m. – Setting the Agenda: prioritizing affordable housing and equity in land use planning processes

 4:00 p.m. – Closing plenary: Details to be announced

 For more information, see the speaker page.
 Current speakers include:

 This information will be updated as new speakers are added.
 Subscribe to our mailing list to receive conference news.

 Group admission (three or more participants)

 Admission includes access to conference plenary and breakout sessions as well as refreshments, a reception and lunch.
 For registration inquiries, email firstname.lastname@example.org or call 778-782-8851.
 For information on registration policies, including refunds, substitutions and privacy policies, click here.
 For media access, please e-mail email@example.com.

 Government of Canada employees: Thanks to our partnership with Canada’s Department of Natural Resources, federal employees will receive a 100% fee waiver.
 Contact Kathryn Sheps (firstname.lastname@example.org / (778) 782-9622) to register.

 Renewable Cities is a program of Simon Fraser University’s Morris J. Wosk Centre for Dialogue.
 State-City Collaboration on Clean Energy Transformations is a Clean Energy Ministerial 10 / Mission Innovation 4 Complementary Event.
-If you are interested in partnership, sponsorship or would like to suggest content, please contact Kathryn Sheps, Operations Manager and Dialogue Convenor, at email@example.com
+If you are interested in partnership, sponsorship or would like to suggest content, please contact Kathryn Sheps, Program Manager, at email@example.com

 Electric bus image courtesy of Metro Transit